gridscale/foreman-gridscale/README.md

 ### Host Creation
 1. Go to host > create host and choose gridscale as a deployment target. the virtual machine tab with all of the parameter field to create a server will appear.
 2. If you already set up your compute profile, you can choose it and it will automatically set up the virtual machine parameter. you can also overwrite them
 3. On the virtual machine tab, Fill in the fields with a desire number cores, memory, and capacity of the storage.
+You can also attached the gridscale template or your private template to your storage.
 4. fill the operating system tab
 5. In the interface tab, click the edit button in actions column, and pick gridscale network interface you wish to connect your machine. you can also add multiple network interfaces by clicking the add interface button below the interface table. click OK when you finish
 6. Click submit button to finish the Host creation